• Skip to primary navigation

 Old LA Zoo in Griffith Park: An Abandoned Zoo

-The old zoo in Griffith Park is one of those places I knew nothing about before I went.
-After going though, it has become one of my most recommended places when people ask me for non-traditional things to do in Los Angeles.
-The Old LA Zoo is what remains of the original LA Zoo that was simply left in its place when the zoo changed locations.
+The Griffith Park area is full of amazing spots to explore and one of my favorites is the Old LA Zoo.
+The Old LA Zoo is what remains of the original Los Angeles Zoo that was simply left in its place when the zoo changed locations.
 Also, picnic benches were added to some of the old animal areas, and it was adopted into Griffith Park, which welcomes tons of visitors each day.
-The zoo is a truly unique location in the urban jungle that is Los Angeles.
+The zoo is a truly unique location in the urban jungle that is Los Angeles and here is all of the information so you can visit.

 Details